andrewcgaitskell/micro-python/0_SettingUpMacAndFlashESP32.md

 agree to enable, set password, reboot

-upload a boot.py which included enabling repl and conection to Wifi
+upload a boot.py which included enabling webrepl and conection to Wifi

 Example boot file: